xpmatteo/tddforandroid/manuscript/01-unit-converter.md

 The feature we want to implement is "convert a number from one unit to another".
 To clarify what we want to do to ourselves and our customer, it's a good idea to write down a few examples (a.k.a. scenarios) of how the feature will work.

+{icon=fa-cube}
-Example: inches to cm
+G> ## Example: inches to cm
-Given the user selected "in" to "cm"
+G> Given the user selected "in" to "cm"
-When the user types 2
+G> When the user types 2
-Then the result is "5.08"
+G> Then the result is "2.00 in = 5.08 cm"

-Example: Fahrenheit to Celsius
+G> ## Example: Fahrenheit to Celsius
-Given the user selected "F" to "C"
+G> Given the user selected "F" to "C"
-When the user types 32
+G> When the user types 50
-Then the result is "0.00"
+G> Then the result is "50.00 F = 10.00 C"

-Example: unsupported units
+G> ## Example: unsupported units
-Given the user selected "ABC" to "XYZ"
+G> Given the user selected "ABC" to "XYZ"
-Then the result is "I don't know how to convert this"
+G> Then the result is "I don't know how to convert this"

+Note that by writing down the examples we clarified what exactly the customer expects to see: how numbers are formatted, what the result message should look like.

 See further: BDD